IN-CORE/incore-docs/manual/source/tutorials/create_dataset.md

 # 4. Chaining the output Dataset Object in subsequent Analyses

-## output is a dataset object as well, here is how to display
+Output is a dataset object as well, here is how to display

 ```python